Georgetown, Guyana – August 24, 2013

 The mouth of the river is nearly one mile wide.
 The river and the Atlantic Ocean at this point are brown due to all of the silt carried by the Demerara River and all of the other rivers between the Demerara and the Amazon River.
 One must travel several miles from shore to find blue-green ocean water.

 The Water Street area is also where one finds the Georgetown Lighthouse, dating from the early 19th Century.
 Compared to other lighthouses I have seen I find this one odd since it is not on the coast or the point of land at the mouth of the river.
-Instead, it is a couple hundred meters in from the river and nearly a kilometer south of the point at the Atlantic.
+Instead, it is a couple of hundred meters in from the river and nearly a kilometer south of the point at the Atlantic.

 Main Street hints at how beautiful Georgetown used to be.
-When the garbage is picked up it does look striking with the stately trees providing a canopy over the central walk in the median.
-Early on Georgetown was known as the “Garden City of the Caribbean”.
+When the garbage is picked up, it does look striking with the stately trees providing a canopy over the central walk in the median.
+Early on, Georgetown was known as the “Garden City of the Caribbean.”
 That title no longer holds due to the amount of garbage that seems to be everywhere.

 The fishermen seemed amused that I was there taking photographs.
-Their amusement quickly ebbed and they went back to their work.
+Their amusement quickly ebbed, and they went back to their work.

-In the ocean one often sees Hindu prayer flags.
+In the ocean, one often sees Hindu prayer flags.
 According to Hindus to whom I have spoken, these are very similar to the prayer candles Catholics light in churches.
 The Hindus that place the flags may do so as a prayer for someone with cancer or someone that cannot have a child.
 These are often seen around Hindu homes too.

 I was back in the comfort of my home by 08:30.